Back to Home Page or Contents or Greek Mythology or Article Index

+Zeus was the sky and thunder god in greek mythology.
 The mighty deity was thought to be god of the sky and master of the celestial fire, a side of Zeus' personality that the Homeric verses amply portrayed.
 As "king" of heaven he exercised a sort of providence; but his will was held in check by the immutable laws of fate, and his rule was often limited by these laws and respected.
 Although inhibited by this restriction, Zeus could govern and follow a policy; his decisions were rarely arbitrary or set forth with passion; they corresponded to hidden intentions, the wisdom of which was ultimately revealed.
 He was the ultimate dispenser of good and evil to all mortals.

 Zeus was the son of Cronus and his sister, Rhea.
 Also from this relationship had came Hestia, Demeter, Hera, Hades, and Poseidon.
 But a curse had been put on Cronus, who being of a dishonest and violent nature, when he refused to plicate Gaea after he had turned his father off of the thrown.
 Instead of setting free his brothers, condemned by Uranus never to see the light of day, Cronus kept them shut away in their subterranean prison, which enraged Gaea.
 Gaea vowed that he would know the very fate that he had put upon his father by being dethroned by his own children.
 So in order to protect himself from this curse he devoured his offspring as soon as Rhea bore them.
 The first five he swallowed, but when Zeus was born Rhea decided to save the child.
 With Gaea's help she found shelter in a Cretan cave where she delivered the infant.
 Then taking a stone Rhea wrapped it in swaddling clothes and took it back to Cronus, who, without question, seized it and swallowed it.
 Zeus had been saved, and with the same stroke Cronus sealed his own fate.